In this lab, you will learn about other programming languages and how you can learn them by building on your skills with Snap! programming.

 This design choice is inherited indirectly from Fortran, a programming language invented back in the 1950s when computers could display only 64 different characters, so there were fewer options available.

-=for assigning a variable, you can train yourself to pronounce
+=for assigning to a variable, you can train yourself to pronounce

 GossipMod OperatorHere's the same binary search procedure written in JavaScript: